GoDurham: Durham Transit Plan

 The Durham Transit Plan is the plan for GoDurham's long-term future bus improvements for the city by 2040.
 In April 2011, Durham County added a sales tax for public transit to allow this plan to happen.
-This plans allows for the improvement of bus stops, acquire electric vehicles, and increased 30 and 15-minute service.
+This plans allows for the improvement of bus stops, acquire electric vehicles, and increased service.
 Durham was recently awarded $10.8 million in funding, which will allow GoDurham to advance with this plan.

 Current Progress

-The program is currently in its middle phase.
-This has affected the system already.
-Current changes since November 2022 are:
+The program is currently in its expansion phase, which has started to affect the GoDurham Network.
+Current changes since August 2025 are: